MizuhoAOKI/daily_paper/README.md

 |-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------|
 | <a href='https://arxiv.org/abs/2303.05665' target='_blank' rel='noopener noreferrer' >A Systematic Survey of Control Techniques and Applications in Connected and Automated Vehicles</a>                                                                                                                                                                                      | <a href='https://arxiv.org/abs/2303.05665' target='_blank' rel='noopener noreferrer' >![PDF](https://img.shields.io/badge/-PDF-important?style=for-the-badge)</a> |          |
 | <a href='https://www.cambridge.org/core/journals/robotica/article/state-of-the-art-and-future-trends-in-obstaclesurmounting-unmanned-ground-vehicle-configuration-and-dynamics/770A724BF101AE02434A71B8AF6AA475' target='_blank' rel='noopener noreferrer' >State of the art and future trends in obstacle-surmounting unmanned ground vehicle configuration and dynamics</a> |                                                                                                                                                                   |          |
-## 4-Wheel Independent Drive and Steering Vehicle
+## Four Wheel Independent Drive and Steering Vehicle

 | Title                                                                                                                                                                                                                                                                                                                                                                         | PDF                                                                                                                                                                                          | Others   |
 |-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------|